HansPinckaers/thesis/chapter1.md

 progress so slowly that they are unlikely to threaten the affected individual's survival, and patients with the same histological and clinical characteristics, can have strikingly different outcomes [@cucchiara2018].
-Being able to pick out patients with good prognostis would improve their quality of life since treatments for prostate cancer obviously have adverse effects (#tab:adverse){reference-type="ref" reference="tab:adverse"}).
+Being able to pick out patients with good prognoses would improve their quality of life since treatments for prostate cancer obviously have adverse effects (#tab:adverse){reference-type="ref" reference="tab:adverse"}).
 Equally so for patients for which we can find out the treatment will not contribute to their